Universal Distances for Extended Persistence: Properties of Relative Interlevel Set Homology

 \section{Properties of Relative Interlevel Set Homology}

 We think of the relative interlevel set homology of a piecewise linear function $f \colon X \rightarrow \R$ (with $X$ a finite complex) as an analogue to the homology of a space.
-There are various tools to reduce the computation of homology of a space to smaller subcomputations, and one of them is the relative homology of a pair of spaces.
-In order to compute the relative interlevel set homology of a function, we now develop a counterpart to relative homology.
-In Appendices \ref{sec:auxPairs} through \ref{sec:constr_pers} we provide a formal construction of such a notion.
+There are various tools to reduce the computation of the homology of a space to smaller subcomputations, and one of them is the relative homology of a pair of spaces.
+In order to compute the relative interlevel set homology of a function, we develop a counterpart to relative homology in \cref{sec:constr_pers}.
 More specifically, given a finite simplicial pair $(X, A)$ and a piecewise linear function $f \colon X \rightarrow \R$ we construct a functor